YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * **Very high DPS Preloader, SMS booster (sharply cuts first cooldown for SMS flagships, depending on remaining HP) and protector (absorbs reduced damage from other German backliners), self-healer.** Damage output degrades sharply with damage taken as defences increase.

 * Skill:
   * Gain +18% FP and Reload if deployed with 1+ SMS/KMS units.
 Also, her first salvo's cooldown is reduced from -20% to -80%, depending on her current HP (the more HP, the greater the reduction).
+Also, absorb 60% of the damage taken by other SMS/KMS backliners and reduce it by -20%; if her self-heal activates, this damage absorption stops.
   * Once per fight, if the next attack would sink her, she doesn't and... becomes invulnerable for 10s, heals for 22% of her max HP, takes -5% damage for the rest of the fight.
 Also, the higher her current HP is, the more +% damage she deals (max +20%); the lower her current HP is, the less -% damage she takes (max -20%).
   * Upon firing the first salvo of the fight, launch an [aimed plunging HE barrage](https://cdn.discordapp.com/attachments/460645783021289472/969117383765659678/bullet_pattern_skill_15361.gif).
 If the flagship has a skill with "Marvel of History" in the name, said flagship's first salvo cooldown is reduced from -20% to -80% depending on her current HP (the more, the greater the reduction).
     * The 8 HE SHELLS deal 86 bdmg with 145/85/65 amods.
 They are modified by 100% of the unit's FP.